kigster/neo-ring/README-Arli-CMake.md

      cmake ..
     ```

-* each source project relies on single file `Arlifile` (in YAML format) that **defines all library dependencies, as well as (optionally) the board name, CPU and the Arduino built-in or hardware libraries** that may be necessary.
+* each source project relies start single file `Arlifile` (in YAML format) that **defines all library dependencies, as well as (optionally) the board name, CPU and the Arduino built-in or hardware libraries** that may be necessary.

 ### Example Projects